MCQ on Mycoplasma sps (Medical Microbiology)

 d) Skin infections

-2) All of the following are the general characteristics of Mycoplasma spp, EXCEPT?
+2) All of the following are the cultural characteristics of Mycoplasma spp, EXCEPT?

-d) Colonies appear as a fried egg in shape in the media
+d) The colonies resemble fried egg in shape in the media

 4) Which of the following statements is true about Ureaplasma urealyticum?